 Additionally, as the cash value in your account rises the impact of the fees on your funds as a percentage declines, making these policies most appropriate for those looking to set aside significant savings over a period of time greater than 10 years.

-In some overfunded universal life insurance policies, especially those funded for VUL, there may be surrender fees for withdrawing too much money out of the policy in the first 8-10 years or so of its life.
+In some overfunded universal life insurance policies, especially those funded for indexed unversal life and variable universal life, there may be surrender fees for withdrawing too much money out of the policy in the first 10 years or so.
+As mentioned above, this is typically not the case with overfunded whole life insurance.

 Those Looking To Practice IBC

-Infinite banking uses overfunded whole life insurance with a paid up additions rider for early high cash value growth that can be borrowed against as collateral for a loan for buying real estate assets.
-You would then use the cash flow from your real estate investment to pay back your loan to the whole life insurance company.
+Infinite banking uses overfunded whole life insurance with a paid up additions rider for early high cash value growth that can be borrowed against as collateral for a loan.
+You can use the loan for anything you need it for, but many people use the proceeds to buy cash flowing assets, such as real estate investing or investing in a business.

 High Net Worth